The status and habitat of snow leopards in Afghanistan

 - Growing Livestock Populations and Intensifying Human- Wildlife Conflict

-Update on snow leopard conservation projects
+Snow leopard conservation projects in Afghanistan

 Even during times of war in Afghanistan snow leopard numbers are decreasing due to excessive hunting, loss of key habitat and illegal trade.
 There have been snow leopard pelts for sale in tourist shops in Kabul, the capital, sometimes purchased by foreigners ignorant of the law.
 Local people can earn as much as $US1,500 per pelt.
 It is hoped now that the snow leopard is protected under Afghan law, it will be illegal for Afghan nationals or internationals to hunt or trade the species within Afghanistan.
 If the law is able to be enforced this will go a long way to helping the remaining few hundred snow leopards in this country survive.